w3c/wai-tutorials/source/page-structure/regions.html.erb.md

 technologies: HTML5, WAI-ARIA
 ---

-Mark up different regions of web pages and web applications, so that they can be identified by web browsers and assistive technologies.
+Mark up different regions of web pages and applications, so that they can be identified by web browsers and assistive technologies.

 ## Page header